sharknoon/umbrel-app-linter-action/README.md

-# umbrel-app-liner-action
+# Umbrel App Linter

-> A GitHub Action that checks your umbrelOS Apps for issues and provides fixes
+A GitHub Action that checks your umbrelOS Apps for issues and provides fixes

 ## Linting apps on Pull Requests